 Identifies the products supplied by FSC members who have code evaluation reports showing compliance with NFPA 285 testing requirements.

-In view of international fire events, this flyer examines U.S. codes and standards (IBC and NFPA 285 requirements) as well as the practice of engineering judgements, emphasizing the importance of keeping the focus on compliance and enforcement.
+In view of international fire events, this flyer examines U.S. codes and standards (IBC and NFPA 285 requirements) as well as the practice of engineering evaluations, emphasizing the importance of keeping the focus on compliance and enforcement.

 Foam plastics used in buildings of Types I-IV construction require an assessment of their ability to resist vertical and lateral flame spread.
 Determine if your assembly is required to comply with NFPA 285 Fire testing with this decision tree.